-- 22.1 The Licensing Authority expects applicants to have regard to this statement of licensing policy when completing their operating schedule. - 22.2 In particular, applicants are expected to obtain sufficient information to enable them to demonstrate, when setting out the steps they propose to take to promote the licensing objectives, that they understand: - The layout of the local area and physical environment including crime and disorder hotspots, proximity to residential premises and proximity to areas where children may congregate; - Any risk posed to the local area by the applicants' proposed licensable activities; and - Any local initiatives (for example, local crime reduction initiatives or voluntary schemes including local taximarshalling schemes, street pastors and other schemes) which may help to mitigate potential risks. - 22.3 Applicants are expected to include positive proposals in their application on how they will manage any potential risks.
+- The layout of the local area and physical environment including crime and disorder hotspots, proximity to residential premises and proximity to areas where children may congregate; - Any risk posed to the local area by the applicants' proposed licensable activities; and - Any local initiatives (for example, local crime reduction initiatives or voluntary schemes including local taximarshalling schemes, street pastors and other schemes) which may help to mitigate potential risks. - 22.3 Applicants are expected to include positive proposals in their application on how they will manage any potential risks.
 Where specific policies apply in the area (for example, a cumulative impact policy), applicants are also expected to demonstrate: - An understanding of how the policy impacts on their application; - Any measures they will take to mitigate the impact; and - Why they consider the application should be an exception to the policy. - 22.4 It is expected that enquiries about the locality will assist applicants when determining the steps that are appropriate for the promotion of the licensing objectives.
 For example, premises with close proximity to residential premises should consider what effect this will have on their smoking, noise management and dispersal policies to ensure the promotion of the public nuisance objective.
 Applicants must consider all factors which may be relevant to the promotion of the licensing objectives, and where there are no known concerns, acknowledge this in their application.

 - 22.5 The majority of information which applicants will require will be available within this statement of licensing policy.
-However, other publicly available sources which may be of use to applicants include: - The Crime Mapping website; - Neighbourhood Statistics websites; - Websites or publications by local responsible authorities; - Websites or publications by local voluntary schemes and initiatives; and - on-line mapping tools. - 22.6 While applicants are not required to seek the views of responsible authorities before formally submitting their application, they may find them to be a useful source of expert advice on local issues that should be taken into consideration when making an application.
+However, other publicly available sources which may be of use to applicants include: - The Crime Mapping website; - Neighbourhood Statistics websites; - Websites or publications by local responsible authorities; - Websites or publications by local voluntary schemes and initiatives; - on-line mapping tools; and - Any information made publicly available by Public Health to identify key facts in relation to alcohol related harm. - 22.6 While applicants are not required to seek the views of responsible authorities before formally submitting their application, they may find them to be a useful source of expert advice on local issues that should be taken into consideration when making an application.
 The Licensing Authority encourages co-operation between applicants, responsible authorities and, where relevant, local residents and businesses before applications are submitted in order to minimise the scope for disputes to arise.